wonrzrzeczny/CTF-writeups/Square 2018/C8/README.md

 Wrong.
 The font on the website is shuffled randomly, so parentheses and digits turn to some random letters (and your expression becomes something like: hhhhP z gggP r z Gzzzzwtfgggg)

-Hmmmm, maybe map random letters to correct digits and then solve the challenge the same way?
+Hmmmm, maybe map these random letters to correct digits and then solve the challenge the same way?

 Wrong.
 The mapping of characters changes every 5 seconds.